-Doing Our Share for Cleaner Air: Idling Reduction: Chicago’s New Anti-Idling Law
+Doing Our Share for Cleaner Air: Idling Reduction: Chicago’s Anti-Idling Law

-City Council recently amended the City’s traffic code to limit standing (idling) of on-road diesel-powered vehicles within the City’s borders to a total of three (3) minutes within a sixty-minute period.
-The new idling limit will not only improve air quality, but will also result in fuel conservation.
+In 2009, the Chicago City Council passed an anti-idling ordinance applicable to diesel vehicle.
+Section 9-80-095 of the City’s Traffic Code limits standing (idling) of on-road diesel-powered vehicles within the City’s borders to a total of three (3) minutes within a sixty-minute period.
+This strict idling limit not only improves air quality, but also results in fuel conservation.
 Reasons for the ordinance are:

 The City of Chicago is located in a US Environmental Protection Agency designated non-attainment area for particulate matter and ozone.
 Chicago is a hub for trucking, rail and marine transportation and relies on diesel-powered vehicles and equipment to provide critical services within the City.
 These diesel-powered vehicles perform crucial work in order to sustain our economy but are also a significant contributor to air pollution in the Chicago region.
 Unnecessary idling causes the release of a variety of pollutants, such as nitrogen oxides, carbon monoxide, carbon dioxide, particulate matter and other chemicals that form ground-level ozone and contribute to global warming.
 These pollutants aggravate respiratory ailments, cause lung damage, and lead to cancer.
 Read more about diesel exhaust health concerns from the US Environmental Protection Agency.